bely66/sam-optimization/README.md

 1. `ImageEncoderViT` which probably just builds the Google's ViT model (I'm familiar with this part)
 2. `PromptEncoder` returns a dense and sparse embeddings of the prompt. (need to understand what it does)
 3. `MaskDecoder` Predicts the mask given an image and the prompt embeddings. (need to understand how it's predicting the mask)

+## Profiling

+To profile the code, I used Torch Profiler API and generated a trace report to visualize on Chrome's Trace Viewer.
+1. Run the `python scripts/profile.py`, update the model path and type in the script, other than that it's using the demo images.
+2. To use the generated file, open `chrome://tracing/` in your browser and load the file.
+3. To understand the tracer and how to use it I'd recommend this [Brief Blog Post](https://nolanlawson.com/2022/10/26/a-beginners-guide-to-chrome-tracing/)